MarkFuljhari/akellibotbeta/README.md

-# akellibotbeta
+# Akelli BETA
-This is a beta bot.
+This is a beta discord bot.
 Primary use: Testing Only
 Founded by: MarkFuljhari
 Lead Dev: MarkFuljhari